Hurricane Erin (2025): Other states

+Storm surge in Virginia peaked at 3.3 ft at Wachapreague.
 Approximately 50 people were rescued from along the Jersey Shore after coastal flooding inundated roads and buildings.
 Some areas of Atlantic City's beaches lost up to 5 ft of sand.
 Some dune fences were damaged, allowing them to shift significantly.
+Storm surge in the state (and Delaware) peaked at 3 ft in Delaware Bay.
 Coastal flooding in New York led to flooded streets in portions of Howard Beach and Far Rockaway, areas of Freeport and Jones Beach also experienced coastal flooding near high tide.
 Near tropical storm-force wind gusts of 38 mph (61 km/h) were reported in Farmingdale, Long Island and a 39 mph (63 km/h) gust near John F. Kennedy International Airport.
 Large swells of 9 ft (2.74 m) also occurred off Rockaway Beach.
 A boy drowned while swimming off Hampton Beach, New Hampshire.
 Another man drowned off Fire Island National Seashore in New York.
 A man in Maine was rescued from a capsized boat.

 Northwest winds from the storm blew smoke from a wildfire in the Everglades across Southern Florida, particularly affecting air quality in Broward County.

+Despite being far from the storm, Arkansas, Tennessee, and Mississippi saw some effects.
+Upper level winds from Erin steered the remnants of a Mesoscale convective system into the states.
+Strong winds downed trees and power lines.
+In Tennessee, a car crashed into a downed tree, killing the driver.
+Damage in these states totaled to US$70,000.

 Elsewhere

 At the National Museum of Bermuda, sustained winds were recorded at 47 mph and gusts at 59 mph.
 Hundreds lost power in Bermuda (less than 6.5% of customers), with Pembroke Parish having the most customers out.
 Inbound flights to Hamilton were delayed due to Erin.

-Remnant moisture in the atmosphere from Erin fed heavy storms in Italy.
-A power outage occurred in Verretto.
-Rome and its suburbs experienced some flooding and minor damage.
-Additionally, the remnants decreased the temperatures in Italy significantly.